-Through enrollment growth, W&M intends to ensure that four-year, undergraduate, instate enrollment would be above the Fall 2018 full-time equivalent census levels as certified by the State Council of Higher Education for Virginia.
-Additionally, growth will facilitate increased degree production in high-demand areas, such as computer science, in support of W&M's commitments under the Tech Talent Agreement; enable the enrollment of more underserved students, and generate more tuition revenue.
-Although the pandemic created headwinds for enrollment growth in the 2020-2021 academic year (loss of international students, in particular), W&M has remained on track to meet or exceed the pace of growth set previously.

-students; and generate additional revenue to support institutional and Commonwealth priorities.
+Through enrollment growth, W&M intends to ensure that four-year, undergraduate, in-state enrollment would be above the Fall 2018 full-time equivalent census levels as certified by the State Council of Higher Education for Virginia.
+Additionally, growth will facilitate increased degree production in high-demand areas, such as computer science, in support of W&M's commitments under the Tech Talent Agreement; enable the enrollment of more underserved students; and generate additional revenue to support institutional and Commonwealth priorities.

 Beyond in-person enrollment increases at the undergraduate level, new online offerings are being explored and have been informed by the experience of shifting to remote modes of teaching during the pandemic.
-The W&M business and law schools, in particular, have interest in prospective online masters and certificate programs.
+The W&M business and law schools in particular have interest in prospective online masters and certificate programs.
 W&M is in the final phase of an RFP process now for strategic partners in online and continuing education to augment internal capabilities for delivering such online programs and services.